83rd Guards Rifle Division: Battle for Gorodok

-On January 9, 1944 General Vorobyov left the division to take command of the 16th Guards Rifle Corps; he would go on to lead the 62nd Rifle Corps and be named a Hero of the Soviet Union in April 1945 and be promoted to the rank of lieutenant general the same month.
+On January 9, 1944, General Vorobyov left the division to take command of the 16th Guards Rifle Corps; he would go on to lead the 62nd Rifle Corps and would be named a Hero of the Soviet Union in April 1945 as well as promoted to the rank of lieutenant general the same month.
 He was replaced in command of the 83rd Guards by Maj.
 Gen. Aleksei Grigorevich Maslov, who had been serving as chief of staff of the 36th Guards Corps.
-By January 14 the 1st Baltic Front went over to the defense in front of Vitebsk, but this was temporary as the STAVKA ordered Bagramyan to begin a new attack southeast toward Vitebsk to begin at first light on February 2 on a 12 km-wide sector from Mashkina past Lake Zaronovskoe to Gorbachi facing a partly-rebuilt 87th Infantry and battlegroups from 12th Infantry, 20th Panzer and 201st Security Divisions.
-8th Guards Corps was in the Army's first echelon along with 36th Guards Corps and they had 1st Tank Corps in support.
-Altogether Bagramyan was able to concentrate 14 understrength rifle divisions and two tank corps for this effort, a far from overwhelming advantage especially given mid-winter conditions.
-Following an extensive artillery preparation the assaults quickly overcame the forward defenses of the 87th and 12th Divisions and in two days of heavy fighting advanced up to 3.5 km on a 9 km-wide front.
+By January 14, the 1st Baltic Front went over to the defense in front of Vitebsk, but this was temporary as the STAVKA ordered Bagramyan to begin a new attack southeast toward Vitebsk to begin at first light on February 2, on a 12 km-wide sector from Mashkina past Lake Zaronovskoe to Gorbachi, facing a partly-rebuilt 87th Infantry and battlegroups from the 12th Infantry, 20th Panzer, and 201st Security Divisions.
+The 8th Guards Corps was in the Army's first echelon along with 36th Guards Corps, and they had 1st Tank Corps in support.

+Altogether, Bagramyan was able to concentrate 14 understrength rifle divisions and two tank corps for this effort, a far from overwhelming advantage, especially given mid-winter conditions.
+Following an extensive artillery preparation, the assaults quickly overcame the forward defenses of the 87th and 12th Divisions and, in two days of heavy fighting, advanced up to 3.5 km on a 9 km-wide front.
 The 83rd Guards took the German strongpoint at Mashkina from the 87th Infantry; the LIII Army Corps was forced to again withdraw this badly shaken division from the front and replace it with fresher troops from 20th Panzer.

-By the end of February 3 the Front's shock groups had made enough progress that Bagramyan authorized the second echelon divisions into combat and the next morning the 1st and 5th Tank Corps were also committed while the 5th Guards Division reinforced the 8th Guards Corps.
-In two days of heavy fighting these reinforcements advanced another 4 km but were halted by German counterattacks just 15 km northwest of downtown Vitebsk.
-A further effort began on February 15 and made some limited progress but by now the Front's rifle divisions were reduced to under 3,000 men each, with limited ammunition available, and the two tank corps counted fewer than two dozen operational vehicles between them.
-Bending to reality the STAVKA ordered Bagramyan to suspend the offensive late on February 16.
+By the end of February 3, the Front's shock groups had made enough progress that Bagramyan authorized the second echelon divisions into combat, and the next morning, the 1st and 5th Tank Corps were also committed, while the 5th Guards Division reinforced the 8th Guards Corps.
+In two days of heavy fighting, these reinforcements advanced another 4 km, but were halted by German counterattacks just 15 km northwest of downtown Vitebsk.
+A further effort began on February 15 and made some limited progress, but by now, the Front's rifle divisions were reduced to under 3,000 men each, with limited ammunition available, and the two tank corps counted fewer than two dozen operational vehicles between them.
+Bending to reality, the STAVKA ordered Bagramyan to suspend the offensive late on February 16.